TRANSPARENT AND PREDICTABLE PRICING

 - the likelihood of a successful outcome;

-- whether there is a specific deadline for completing the work;
+- whether there are deadlines for completing the work;

-- the amount of access to our lawyers that the client needs;
+- the amount of access to the lawyers the client needs;

-- the extent of the work and/or investigation that can be performed by the client;
+- the extent of the work that the client can perform;

-- the distribution of the financial risk between the client and the lawyer; and
+- the distribution of the financial risk between the lawyer and client; and

-Hourly rate billing is still the most common method of paying for legal services.
+Hourly rate billing is the most common method of paying for legal services.
 With hourly rate billing, the lawyer tracks the time spent working on the matter.
 The client is sent a monthly bill detailing the work and time spent.
-The amount of time is then multiplied by the agreed hourly rate and charged to the client along with any expenses.
+The amount of time is then multiplied by the agreed hourly rate and charged to the client.

-Our hourly rates are based on the traditional factors governing the setting of attorney’s fees.
-These include an evaluation of the complexity, novelty and difficulty of the legal questions involved, the total volume of business, and the overall demands on the firm’s resources and time.
-Depending on the specific legal matter, our hourly rates range between $225.00 to $325.00 an hour.
+Our hourly rates are based on the traditional factors governing the establishment of attorney’s fees.
+These include things like the complexity, novelty, and difficulty of the questions involved, the volume of business, and the overall demands on the firm’s resources and time.
+Our rates range between $325.00 to $450.00 an hour, depending on the specific legal matter.

-A modified hourly rate is a more creative arrangement where the lawyer agrees to do the legal work at a discounted hourly rate in return for a success or performance payment based on the results obtained and/or the savings achieved.
-A modified hourly rate agreement may also include a floor and/or ceiling on the lawyer fees charged.
-The benefit to the client of this type of fee structure is that your initial costs are lower and your lawyer shares a vested interest in a successful outcome.
-In the right case, this type of fee arrangement better aligns the interests of the client and the law firm and can incentivize an earlier resolution.
+A modified hourly rate is a more creative arrangement.
+The lawyer agrees to do the legal work at a discounted hourly rate in return for an additional success or performance payment based on the results obtained and/or the savings achieved.
+A modified hourly rate agreement may include a floor and/or ceiling on the lawyer fees charged.
+The benefit of this type of structure is that the client’s costs are initially lower without compromising the quality of the representation.
+In the right case, this type of fee arrangement better aligns the interests of the client and the law firm and can lead to an earlier resolution.

 To set up a meeting to discuss the best fee arrangement for your specific legal needs, please call us at 601-957-3101 or contact us online.